Merci93/Data-Structures-and-Algorithms/README.md

-A repository of DSA exercises.
+# A repository of DSA exercises.
+The repository contains scripts for the following:
+1. Big O notations
+2.